UTC Swindon

 The campus is on the northwestern edge of Swindon Railway Village, built in the 1840s for workers at the Great Western Railway's Swindon Works.
 The college is partly newly built and partly in a single-storey building of c.
 1845 which was formerly part of the GWR School.
 Also on the site is a preserved cast iron water tower of 1870, which served the Works.

 The college has capacity for 600 pupils.

 History

-The college opened in September 2014, and was formally opened by Prince Andrew in December of that year.
+The college opened in September 2014, and was formally opened by the then Prince Andrew in December of that year.

-An Ofsted inspection in January 2017 rated the UTC as "inadequate" in almost every area.
+An Ofsted inspection in January 2017 rated the UTC as 'inadequate' in almost every area.
 At that time the college was being led by the deputy principal, and had an enrolment of 153.
-Later that year Joanne Harper, Principal of UTC Reading, was appointed Executive Principal and the UTC came under the sponsorship of Activate Learning Education Trust.
+Later that year Joanne Harper, principal of UTC Reading, was appointed executive principal and the UTC came under the sponsorship of Activate Learning Education Trust.

 The college's most recent Ofsted inspection was in 2020, with an overall judgement of 'requires improvement'.
-Leadership and management were rated Good but the quality of education was judged not yet good enough.
+Leadership and management were rated 'good' but the quality of education was judged not yet good enough.